cherab/core/README.md

 Installation
 ------------

 CHERAB is a large code framework consisting of a core package and feature packages.
-Users will generally install the core packages and the specific feature packages then need for their work.
+Users will generally install the core package and the specific feature packages then need for their work.
 For example, users working on the JET tokamak will require the ``cherab-core`` package, the ``cherab-jet`` package and an atomic data source such as ``cherab-openadas``.

 Unless developing new code for a cherab package, most users should clone the master branch.
 When developing new features for cherab, the development branch should be used as the base.